bigexchange/quickstart-utility-dspm-ts/README.md

 > NOTE: No command line args are required when building for local Docker instance

-- This will build the image with a name and tag of **quickstart-simple-ts** (which is configured by the directory name in services)
+- This will build the image with a name and tag of **quickstart-utility-dspm-ts** (which is configured by the directory name in services)
 - Start up the docker container by executing

 ```bash